JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I made a new Rails application called blog.
 I builded some routes, controllers, models and views.
 Learned some methods like "link_to".

 `Thoughts`: Rails helps a lot.

+### Day 33 July 27, 2021

+`Today's Progress`: I don't even know where to start.
+Well, today was a full day of learning.
+I coded the advent of code challenge 2 and my partners helped me to refact it.
+Learned hwo to use map and regex, &: operator to resume a block of code.
+Also, coded the create article func of my Rails application and learned about forms and some others functions that Rails implements to help and save writing.

+`Thoughts`: Ruby is a language that really implements sugar syntax.